zerothi/sisl/DEPLOY.md

 ==================

-This document describes the deployment details to perform an version release (or development release).
+This document describes the deployment details to perform a version release (or development release).

 Version release